AtharvSingh-Git/Competitive_codes/README.md

 - **Crush the Curve**
 - **Level Up, Boi**: Get faster, smarter, and basically unstoppable at problem-solving

+# **Consider this repo my secret ingredient stash.
+It's a bit raw now, but the potential is chef's kiss** 🔥🤌

 ## The Breakdown
 ### Number Theory Domination
 - **Modular Arithmetic** – keepin' it fresh under modulo